Roads He's Been Down

 So who is this guy?

 Originally from Rockland, Massachusetts, yes this guy is actually from a town called "ROCKland"!
 Frank grew up driven to excel at his two passions.
 Music and baseball.
 "In baseball I played in all the best leagues and made all the right teams.
 I got good enough to get serious attention from multiple big league clubs.
 One decided to take a chance on me, but I went off to school instead.
 But when I wasn't on the ball field, I was in my room listening and singing everything.
-You name it, Elvis, The Beatles, The Doors, Queen, Billy Joel, Merle Haggard, Johnny Cash, Marvin Gaye, Stevie Wonder...everything."
-His music career began even earlier when at the age of four he was chosen to play Paul McCartney in a karaoke performance of The Beatles, "I Saw Her Standing There".
-Plastic guitars and wigs in tow.
+You name it, Elvis, The Beatles, The Doors, Queen, Billy Joel, Merle Haggard, Johnny Cash, Marvin Gaye, Stevie Wonder, Sinatra...everything."
+His music career began even earlier when at the age of four he was chosen to play Paul McCartney in a lip sync performance of The Beatles, "I Saw Her Standing There".
+Plastic guitars, lefty for Paul, and wigs in tow.
+They rocked the house!

 But it was his baseball accomplishments that allowed Frank to "head west young man" and eventually once his diamond career ended a few years later, he got very serious about his other love.
 Here are the results!!!!